bradhowes/SoundFontsPlus/README.md

 The keyboard is one SwiftUI view that leverages the latest SwiftUI features to be able to draw the keys and track multiple touches that the same time.
 It too is a [TCA][1] feature but for performance reasons, the amount of info kept in the state is minimal.
 The keyboad can be set to remain in place during a drag, or to slide as a touch moves.
 This all replicates what currently exists in the original [SoundFonts][0] UIKit version.
-Years ago I played around with a prototype but I was unable to get multi-touch tracking to work.

 ## Effects Controls